132goodhao/Quantitative-Framework-for-Green-Building-Benchmarking/README.md

 ## Data Description

-This dataset was prepared by the author for the paper titled “**Unveiling the Impact of Green Building Benchmarking Policy: A Quantitative Analysis Framework**”.
+This repository was prepared by the author for the paper titled “**Unveiling the Impact of Green Building Benchmarking Policy: A Quantitative Analysis Framework**”.
 All data is sourced from public channels, and the sources have been clearly cited in the paper.
 Beyond the raw data, the remaining data has been cleaned and aggregated by the author to remove a significant amount of missing and erroneous values present in the original dataset.
 Please exercise caution when using this data to ensure it fits your research purposes.
 Additionally, if you plan to modify or publish any part of this dataset, please notify the author.

 ## Quantitative Framework Code

 ### Code Description

 This framework is mainly used to explore the correlation and causality between policies and many influencing factors.
 Among them, two models are the most important: the fixed effect model (based on elastic network regression) and the causal model (k-nearest PS-matching).
 The relevant mathematical principles have been given in detail in the paper.
-At the same time, both models are built by the author from the bottom up, that is, from mathematical principles to code.
-Therefore, they do not rely on the external environment when used, and only require the format and matching of the data.
+Unlike many existing PS-matching implementations, our scripts include pre-matching balance checks, post-matching validation tests, and comprehensive assessment of statistical assumptions.

 ### Code composition